MicrosoftDocs/azure-docs/articles/machine-learning/how-to-view-experiment-logs.md

 # Enable logging in Azure ML training runs
 [!INCLUDE [applies-to-skus](../../includes/aml-applies-to-basic-enterprise-sku.md)]

 The Azure Machine Learning Python SDK lets log real-time information using both the default Python logging package, and SDK-specific functionality.
 This can be used to log locally and to send logs to your workspace in the portal.
+In this article, you learn how to monitor

 Logs can help with diagnosing errors and warnings, or track performance metrics like parameters used and model accuracy across training runs.
 In this article, you learn different ways of enabling logging in the following areas: